open5e/open5e/source/equipment/expenses.rst

 At the start of each week or month (your choice), choose a lifestyle from the Expenses table and pay the price to sustain that lifestyle.
-The prices listed are per day, so if you wish to calculate the cost of your chosen lifestyle over a thirty-­day period, multiply the listed price by
+The prices listed are per day, so if you wish to calculate the cost of your chosen lifestyle over a thirty-day period, multiply the listed price by
 30. Your lifestyle might change from one period to the next, based on the funds you have at your disposal, or you might maintain the same lifestyle throughout your character's career.